darktable-org/dtdocs/content/preferences-settings/general.md

 # CSS Theme Modifications

-In addition to selecting a pre-built theme you can also apply additional CSS customisations of your own to tweak the look-and-feel of darktable. darktable provides a textbox for this purpose in general tab of main preferences.
+In addition to selecting a pre-built theme you can also apply additional CSS customisations of your own to tweak the look-and-feel of darktable.
+A text box is provided for this purpose.
 No need to set import lines of darktable CSS themes.
 You just need to choose which default darktable theme you want to start from (in theme menu just above) and then just copy/paste tweaks you find or create your own.

 When you have finished entering your CSS tweaks, click on the 'save CSS and apply' button.
 This will save your CSS to a file (`$HOME/.config/darktable/user.css` on Mac and Linux ; `C:\%LOCALAPPDATA%\darktable\user.css` on Windows) and immediately apply it to the current darktable session.